Talend/component-runtime/CONTRIBUTING.md

 - you fork the project on your own github account
 - you create a branch, it is recommended to name it `fix/<issue number>_<description>` for a bugfix or `feature/<issue number>_<description>` for an enhancement
 - you push your local branch on your personal repository
 - you create a pull request from this branch on this repository (upstream).
-Don't forget to reference the issue number in the PR title.
+Don't forget to reference the issue name (from jira) in the PR title.

 You can find more information on github documentation and for example this page [Creating a Pull Request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).